oliviergisiger/REC03_H2201_DeezerRecommender/README.md

 All code should be executable, the packaging system is pipenv.
 A Pipfile/Pifile.lock is included in this repository to easy install all relevant Python packages used in this project.

+As the project strongly relies on TensorFlow-Recommenders, please consider its [documentation](https://www.tensorflow.org/recommenders)

+The paper is submitted directly via ilias and can be found in this repository.

 ## Project Structure